In this post, we discuss common usage of bash trap to ensure proper cleanup operations in Bash scripts.

 Trap multiple signals

-or 0 signal is invoked when the shell exits, an event that also happens when an INT
+EXIT or 0 signal is invoked when the shell exits, an event that also happens when an INT or TERM signal is received.

 It is easy to confirm that with the following short bash script: